 For indoor activities, the Anacostia Library has 22,000 square feet of spectacularly designed (and LEED Certified).
 Other neighborhood attractions not to be missed include the Anacostia Community Museum, which is a part of the Smithsonian Institution, the Anacostia Arts Center, Anacostia Playhouse, and the iconic Big Chair sculpture.

 Restaurants, in the neighborhood is home to Uniontown Bar and Grill, Cheers @ the Big Chair Cafe, Capital Hill Crab Cakes, Citation Jamaican Cafe and Turning Natural.
-A new Busboys and Poets restaurant is scheduled to open Spring 2018.
+A new Busboys and Poets restaurant is scheduled to open Fall, 2018.
+See rendering below.

 Anacostia also awaits some major new developments including valuable retail spaces along its commercial corridors as well as the highly anticipated 11th Street Bridge Park.

 With a convenient Metro station right off Good Hope Road and multiple stops for different bus lines, transportation is never an issue.
 Being located adjacent to Capitol Hill, the Washington Nationals Stadium, and the SW Waterfront development, Anacostia is a true hidden gem within the city.